Home > About Licensing > Frequently Asked Questions

 No. CAL requirements differ among server products.
-The general rule is that you must acquire and assign a CAL to each device or user that accesses your server software.
-Beyond that, however, there may be product-specific exceptions to that rule that affect a given product’s CAL requirement.
+The general rule is that you must acquire and assign a CAL to each device or user that accesses your server software directly, or indirectly.
+Beyond that, however, there may be product-specific exceptions to that rule, which affects a given product’s CAL requirement.

 For more information, download the Volume Licensing Brief for Base and Additive Client Access Licenses.

 Yes.
 Your company's CALs permit access to servers licensed by your company or its affiliates.
 They do not permit access to any other entity's licensed servers.

 Yes.
 An RDS CAL is required for any technology used to directly or indirectly interact with a graphical user interface.
 This includes (but is not limited to) using Microsoft Remote Desktop Services or other third-party software that enables multiuser scenarios on Windows Server.